Movement & Position

 average speed = (total distance moved) / (total time taken)

-- The same equation rearranges three ways:
+- The same equation rearranges two ways:

 - distance = average speed × time